wp-plugins/music-store/readme.txt

 *   Enter Title Here: Enter the title of the collection.
 *   Description: Description of the collection.
 This field is optional, but provides the opportunity to enter additional information on the collection or authors.
 *   Sales Price: Retail price of the collection.
+*	Sales Price(Exclusively): Price for selling collections in exclusive.
+A collection sold in exclusive is removed from the store's page.
 *   Songs of collection: Select songs to be sold as part of the collection.
 The songs must have been previously defined in the section of songs and be public.
 If the song is still being edited,  it can not be added to the collection.
 *   Artist: Select the artist (or artists for the collection) from the artists list or enter a new one if it is not yet on the list.
 *   Cover: URL of the cover image.
 The button associated with the field displays the WordPress media gallery making it easy to select the file.